 High Tech Center

-- LS 8: ELM for qualified SSWD Students.
+- LS 8: Entry Level Math for qualified SSWD Students (limited availability)

 - Limited Adaptive Computer Tutorial for qualified SSWD Students.

 - Workshops on specific learning strategies.

 The student coordinates testing accommodations with the instructor and the Testing Center in a timely manner with authorization from the LD Specialist.

 Available on a limited basisf or eligible undergraduate students, through a federal grant, depending on SSWD's eligibility criteria.

 Various other campus departments provide tutoring.
 See Other Campus Tutoring Resources.